btbd/mmultiplayer/README.md

 In addition, be sure the compiler configuration is set to `Release` instead of `Debug` for faster optimization, and be sure that the compiler configuration is set to `x86` because Mirror's Edge is a 32-bit application.

+For the DLL, you will need to include the DirectX 9 Library.
+You can download the SDK from here: https://www.microsoft.com/en-us/download/confirmation.aspx?id=6812

+Once downloaded and installed, open the DLL project in Visual Studio and go to `Project -> Project Properties -> Configuration Properties -> VC++ Directories` and add the SDK include and library directories accordingly.

 ### Server

 The server is written in NodeJS.
 Currently, testing the server locally isn't easily supported, so it's not recommended to contribute to the sever.
 If the server needs something, make a pull request or issue.